 Street Survey – August 2019

 The Broadway Subway Project team wants to learn more about local businesses and offices in the project area.
-In July and August representatives will be going door-to-door and floor-to-floor along Broadway, 8th Avenue, 10th Avenue and cross streets between Kingsway and Vine to speak with local business managers and owners about their needs and interests.
-Project teams will gather information to learn more about access, customers, product or services, and communications preferences.
+In July and August representatives went door-to-door and floor-to-floor along Broadway, 8th Avenue, 10th Avenue and cross streets between Kingsway and Vine to speak with local business managers and owners about their needs and interests.
+Project teams are gathering information to learn more about access, customers, product or services, and communications preferences.

 The project team will consider the information gathered, along with technical requirements, to create traffic and construction management and mitigation plans.
 It will also be referenced as needed throughout construction and may be shared with project partners such as the City of Vancouver and TransLink.